 Optional libraries and software:

-The software has been tested with gcc on Linux and with Microsoft Visual Studio 2008 and 2013
+The software has been tested with gcc on Linux and with Microsoft Visual Studio 2013

 Restrict selections to image area.
 Scroll when selection is made and the cursor is moved outside the view widget.